-With progress in information technologies the chance to grasp real objects by application of Remote experiments has emerged.
-Tompkins at Stanford constructed the physics remote experiment in magnetism5 and the team of authors from Prague, Zlin and Trnava constructed and used a set of physical remote experiments on mechanical oscillations, electromagnetic induction and characteristic of a diode and tested it on a class of undergraduate where it was received with considerable interest6 The use of remote experiments has become a possibility and the integration of remote laboratories into the academic education in general and Materials Science in particular, offers significant potential to qualitatively improve the learning of abstract knowledge.
-The advantage of this approach, forming an integrated combination of e-Learning, e-Teaching and e-Research (e-LTR)7 is manifold.
-The remote experiments support learning of theory by illustratingdemonstrating phenomena, applying theory to real situations, demonstrating the limitations of theory and by interacting with phenomena in authentic situations.
-On top of this, the remote experiments develop a body of skills involving critical observation. interpretation assessment, planning and organization and practical problem solving, and, additionally, the skills in Information and Communication Technology (ICT)8.
+With the progress in information technologies the chance to grasp real objects by application of Remote experiments has emerged.
+Tompkins in Stanford constructed the physics remote experiment in magnetism and the team of authors from Prague, Zlin and Trnava constructed and used a set of physical remote experiments on mechanical oscillations, electromagnetic induction and characteristic of a diode and tested it on a class of undergraduate students where it was met with a considerable interest The use of remote experiments has became a possibility and the integration of remote laboratories into the academic education in general and Materials Science in particular, offers significant potential to qualitatively improve the learning of abstract knowledge.
+The advantage of this approach, forming an integrated combination of e-Learning, e-Teaching and e-Research (e-LTR) is manifold.
+The remote experiments support the learning of theory by illustratingdemonstrating phenomena, applying theory to real situations, demonstrating the limitations of theory and by the interacting with phenomena in authentic situations.
+On top of this the remote experiments develop a body of skills involving critical observation, interpretation and assessment, planning and organization and practical problem solving, and, additionally, also the skills in Information and Communication Technology (ICT).
 Another motivation was to strengthen the role of experiments in all forms of instruction including (e-learning texts, collection of exercises, repetition materials and self choice tests).